 Over-pronation is a common foot condition, often plaguing people with flexible, flat feet, occurring when the framework to your foot collapses, causing the foot to flatten and cause stress to other parts of the foot.

 Over-pronation can ultimately lead to other foot conditions, such as plantar fasciitis, heel spurs, metatarsalgia, or bunions.

-If you notice that you consistently have a callus on the inside of your big toe, you you feel extra strain on your ankle, shin or knees when walking or running, notice your shoes tend to wear-out early, or you experience chronic foot pain, then you be an over-pronator.
+If you notice that you consistently have a callus on the inside of your big toe, you feel the extra strain on your ankle, shin or knees when walking or running, notice your shoes tend to wear out early, or you experience chronic foot pain, then you be an over-pronator.

 If you are unsure if you are, the following tips can help you to better determine if you tend to over-pronate: